-You have to try Mansaf on a tour of Amman
+You have to try Mansaf

 Our tour finished with lunch in another part of town.
 We were served Mansaf – an authentic Jordanian dish consisting of lambed cooked in jameed, a fermented dried yogurt (who came up with this ingredient?) and served with rice or bulgur.

 The dish is eaten communally using your hands.
 Raed showed us out how to gather a clump of food together, form it into a ball and then plop it in your mouth.